MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 - Create separate managed identities for the following Azure AI Studio and Machine Learning resources, where applicable:
   - AI Studio Hub
-  - AI Studio project(s) for flow authoring and management
+  - AI Studio projects for flow authoring and management
-  - Online endpoint(s) in the deployed flow if the flow is deployed to a managed online endpoint
+  - Online endpoints in the deployed flow if the flow is deployed to a managed online endpoint
 - Implement identity-access controls for the chat UI by using Microsoft Entra ID

 Create separate projects and online endpoints for different prompt flows that you want to isolate from others from a permissions perspective.
 Create a separate managed identity for each project and managed online endpoint.
 Give prompt flow authors access to only the projects they require.